 Beginners face a lot of challenges right from the onset of their career.
 One is the high cost of their materials, especially the sewing patterns which is almost an indispensable material to dressmakers.
-In this article, we will be looking into “the reasons sewing patterns are so expensive” as well as every other related issue.
+In this article, we will be looking into why are sewing patterns so expensive and the most valuable vintage sewing patterns.
 Keep reading for details.

 Do you need a pattern to sew?